Depp-Heard jury still sorting through weeks of dirty laundry - NewsBreak

 Depp is suing Heard for $50 million, accusing her of libeling him with a 2018 op-ed she wrote describing herself as “a public figure representing domestic abuse.”
 Heard filed a $100 million counterclaim against the “Pirates of the Caribbean” star after his lawyer called her allegations a hoax.
 Each accuses the other of destroying their career.

-Testimony featured a litany of lurid details of their short marriage.
-Heard testified that Depp physically or sexually assaulted her more than a dozen times.
-During his testimony, Depp testified that he never struck Heard, that she concocted the abuse allegations, and that she was the one who physically attacked him, multiple times.

-During closing arguments, both sides told the jury that a verdict in their favor would give their clients their lives back.
+During closing arguments on Friday, both sides told the jury that a verdict in their favor would give their clients their lives back.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.